yunwilliamyu/opal/readme.txt

     under Bash 4.3.11.
 There are reports of compilation errors on Mac OS X, so YMMV.

+    Additionally, while RAM requirements will vary by model size, we recommend at least 32GiB of RAM for running with default options.

 1. Directory structure
 data/: training and testing data should be given a subfolder here
     A1/: a small size example.